Number and volume of new mortgages granted, excluding refinancing and loan increases

 Only new loans, excluding refinanced and increased loans.

-A more detailed breakdown of the CBA Hypomonitor data is available in its monthly data supplement, see: https://www.cbamonitor.cz/publicistika/soubory/cba-hypomonitor-data
+A more detailed breakdown of data from the ČBA Hypomonitor is available in its monthly data supplement; see: https://www.cbamonitor.cz/publicistika/soubory/cba-hypomonitor-data

 Comments